Bangkok's Green Lung: A DIY Bang Krachao Day Trip

 I can't remember the last time I rode a bike in my hometown and yet somehow I always end up bike riding during my travels.
 Our latest bike trip was through Bangkok's lesser-known urban oasis: Bang Krachao.
 If you've got a day to spare in Bangkok and are eager to escape the bustle of the city, we're sharing our tips so that you can DIY your own Bang Krachao day trip and explore Bangkok's so-called green lungs.

 One of our biggest hacks throughout our travels is the DIY tour.
 I have no shame in admitting that I look up what tour companies are offering in the area and break it all down until I've constructed my own version for a fraction of the price.
 It can be a stressful and time-consuming task but our wallets are grateful for it.
 I'm not bashing on tour companies but I know that there are a lot of fun experiences the budget traveller can enjoy with a few helpful tips.
-And that's basically the whole purpose of this blog!
+And that's basically the whole purpose of this post!

 While looking for inspiration on tours to DIY near Bangkok, I stumbled upon an Airbnb 'experience'.
 It's a new feature offered on the platform that allows travellers to book unique experiences with local hosts in a destination.
 We love meeting locals who reach out to us on our YouTube channel and have found that they're the best way to really see what a city has to offer.
 But in this case, the 'experience' was outside of our budget and I figured this Bang Krachao day trip was something we could do ourselves.
 In hindsight, a guide would have help because we got way lost.
-For an inside look of how our day went down, you can check out the video on our channel linked below:
+For an inside look of how our day went down, you can check out the video on our channel linked at the bottom of this post.

 While in Bangkok, we visited our fair share of parks in the city but none compare to the environment at Bang Krachao.
 It honestly does feel like a world away from Bangkok and you're able to see how the local community differs from the neighbourhoods in the city.
 The Chao Praya River curves around the island while several small canals run under the bike paths and small bridges.
 Locals go about their daily routines at a different pace here and it reminds me of life in the countryside, Thai style.